 DODD has used the EI website to post all federally required documents, and DODD has also maintained a historical archive of many materials.
-Although this is not required, DODD believes it is important to make these materials freely available to members of the public so they can be active partners in shaping the state's EI program.
-Thus, copies of the state's APR and SSIP submissions through FFY13 are easily accessible on the website.
+Although this is not required, DODD believes it is important to make these materials freely available to members of the public so they can be informed active partners in shaping the state's El program.
+Thus, copies of the state's APR and SSIP submissions from FFY13 through the present are easily accessible on the website.
 Child count and settings, exiting, and dispute resolution data for the past three years are also maintained on the website.
 DODD has also provided a two to three page summary version of each year's SSIP submission for readers who may not wish to review the complete submission.
 Multiple years of data related to Indicator 4 are also posted on the EI website.
 When DODD shared the SICC and stakeholder group's proposal for the APR targets with the broader public in the autumn of 2021, historical data were included in addition to the proposed targets themselves.
 Public input was sought for 30 days.
 When this APR is submitted, DODD will post this APR to the EI website along with the finalized targets.
 DODD and SICC and stakeholder group members discussed the importance of routinely reviewing targets, data, improvement strategies, and evaluation at the November 2021 meeting.
 Improving data quality related to child outcome ratings, the continued effects of the COVID-19 pandemic, and increasing response rates for the family questionnaire were discussed as having potential effects on different APR indicators.
+Any relevant updates regarding target setting, data analyses, improvement strategies, and evaluation are also included in the biweekly EI newsletter, including any available resources related to any of these areas.